joseeden/All-Things-DevOps/pages/030-Security/012-Data-Security.md

    - Dispose of records not mandated for retention.
    - Adhere to enterprise policies and legal requirements in the destruction process.

+#### Common mistake in record retention

+A common mistake in record retention is applying the longest retention period without taking into account the sensitivity or importance of the corresponding information.

+Retaining unnecessary data has considerable costs in terms of storage and management.
+Less important or sensitive information can have shorter retention periods, thereby allowing longer retention periods for more important or sensitive information (see ISC2 Study Guide, chapter 5, module 1).

 ### Destruction

-Data remanence, or residual data left on media after deletion, poses a security risk.
+**Data remanence**, or residual data left on media after deletion, poses a security risk.
 Mitigation strategies include:

 1. **Clearing**
    - Involves overwriting with random patterns.